Although a relatively new breed of dog, the Cavalier King Charles Spaniel has become a well-recognized and popular canine.

 As for their flaws, they may at times become timid.
 This is a situation that will have to be monitored in order to prevent it from increasing.
 They enjoy people and other dogs, thus, exposing them to socialize with both should help them avoid timidity.

 Breed Standard of the Cavalier King Charles Spaniel

-There are four recognized colors for Cavaliers.
-Blenheim, Ruby, Black & Tan, Tricolor.
+There are four recognized colors; Blenheim, Ruby, Black & Tan, Tricolor.